RexxLA/rexx-repository/ARB/standards/work-in-progress/document/built-in_functions.md

       if XX == 'pm' then
         HourAdjust = 12
       end
-    when InOption == 'H’ then
+    when InOption == 'H' then
       HH = InValue
     when InOption == 'L' | InOption == 'N' then
-      parse var InValue HH ':’ MM ':' SS when InOption == 'M' then
+      parse var InValue HH ':' MM ':' SS when InOption == 'M' then
       MM = InValue
     otherwise